 So the sole reason for starting is unemployment and the urge to create opportunities in future.

+Yipe: What has been your learning experience in your business venture?
 Sospeter: One failure makes me sharper to cut through the next and the end result is always success.

+Yipe: What’s the most challenging aspect of being an entrepreneur from your perspective?
 Sospeter: The challenge is lack of understanding from the people you must work with, particularly some clients.
 Secondly is accessing finance and the long process of business registration.
 Make it online would encourage others to start their businesses.

-Seed Capital Investment Ltd has been established to offer support to young people, businesses and to entrepreneurs in Kenya.
+Seed Capital Investment Ltd has beenestablished to offer support to young people, businesses and to entrepreneurs in Kenya.
 It's focus in Kenya is to offer an avenue where those who are in business or aspire to be in business can access information; advice and support that can assist them succeed.

 All projects and programs are facilitated by company directors who are entrepreneurs and managing their own businesses bringing in a wealth of practical experience in business startup and management.